Vi and Vim Text Editors commands Explained

 inserting blank line vim command

 To cut a line, use the 'dd' command.
-This command cuts the line in which cursor remains and puts that line into a memory buffer.
+It cuts the line in which the cursor remains and puts that line into a memory buffer.
 To paste the copied line from the buffer, use the 'p' command.
-This command pastes the copied line in the current line of cursor.
+This command pastes the copied line in the current line of the cursor.
+By default, both commands perform their action only one time.
+It means that the 'dd' command cuts a single line, and the 'p' command pastes the copied line only once.
+To cut multiple lines or paste the contents from the memory buffer numerous times, specify the desired numbers before these commands.
+For example, use the 'Esc + 3 + d + d' keys combination to cut three lines.
+Press the 'Esc + 4 + p' keys to paste the contents four times.

 vim cut and paste command

+The copy-and-paste operation also works similarly to the cut-and-paste operation.
 To copy a line, use the 'yy' command.
 This command copies the current line into a memory buffer.
 To copy multiply lines, specify the number of lines before the 'yy' command.
-For example to copy 4 lines, use the 'Escape + 4 + y + y' keys combination.
+For example, use the 'Esc + 4 + y + y' keys combination to copy four lines.
+You can also copy a single or multiple characters and words like a line.
+To copy a single character from the cursor, use the 'yl' command.
+To copy a single word from the cursor, use the 'yw' command.
+To paste the copied contents, use the same 'p' command.

 vim command for copy and paste